Mac-Rsh/mr-library/document/device/spi/spi_EN.md

 - When an SPI device on the SPI bus is configured as slave mode, it will continuously occupy the SPI bus until the slave mode SPI device is reconfigured to master mode.
 Other SPI devices cannot perform read/write operations during this time.
+- When hardware CS is forced to be used in slave mode, software IO will be restored to the default mode.
+For example, to determine the use of slave mode at the beginning, set `cs_pin` to `-1` and `cs_active` to `MR_SPI_CS_ACTIVE_HARDWARE`.

 ### Set/Get Register Value